 Children of SCV holders are treated as overseas students particularly for tertiary education if they remain on their SCVs.

 Since a SCV is not a permanent visa, the visa holder will not be eligible to apply for Australian citizenship.
-To become entitled, the SCV holder must first secure a permanent residence visa, based generally on skills held (either an independent skilled or an employer sponsored visa), family sponsorship or qualify for RRV status if eligible..
+To become entitled, the SCV holder must first secure a permanent residence visa, based generally on any of the options set out on the New Zealand citizens page of this web-site including via the new pathway for New Zealand citizens as part of the Skilled Independent SC 189 pathway.